jaylorch/verus/source/docs/guide/src/exists.md

 The proofs above try to prove that an `exists` expression is true.
-Suppose, though, that we already know that an `exists` expression is true, perhaps because we assume it as a function precondition.
+Suppose, though, that we already know that an `exists` expression is true, perhaps because we have it as a function precondition.
 This means that some witness to the `exists` expression must exist.
-If we want to get the witness, we can use a `choose` expression.
+If we want to get one such witness, we can use a `choose` expression.

 A `choose` expression `choose|i: int| f(i)` implements the Hilbert choice operator